alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 * *11_ESR_evaluation.ipynb*

-Use this notebook to run *n* batches of evaluation on the original audio in order to compile the total prediction time of each classifier/model.
+Use this notebook to run *n* batches of evaluation on the original audio in order to compile the total prediction time and memory profile of each classifier/model.
 The output is saved as .CSV and .PKL files to be compared afterwards with the results from the Raspberry Pi.
-The images shown in this notebook were created in the Excel using the .CSV file *_totalPredTime.csv*.
+The images shown in this notebook were created in the Excel using the .CSV file *_totalPredTime.csv* and *_totalPredMem_jupyter.csv*.
+***

+ * RUN the Python file *MT_ESR_for_memory_profile.py* in a IDE:

+To evaluate the memory allocation to load all libraries and run the predictions.
+I was a bit lazy here and didn't optimize the code, so one has to run the script _n_ times (suggested) 10x and specifying the the target classifier and target interval.

+The results have to be compiled manually in Excel in order to produce one of the chart _memory_usage_ shown below.

 ***

 ### List of scripts .PY